securitybreach/thgtoa/guide.md

 -   [Appendix B: (Windows Additional Privacy Settings)]
 -   [Appendix C: (Windows Installation Media Creation)]

+(or "How I learned to start worrying and love privacy")

-Version 0.1.8 (draft), December 2020 (work in progress, some parts are incomplete) by AnonymousPlanet
+Version 0.1.9 (draft), December 2020 (work in progress, some parts are incomplete) by AnonymousPlanet.

 This guide is open-source, licensed under Creative Commons Attribution 4.0 International (cc-by-4.0).